Danish Grammar

 What makes Danish word order tricky?

 Danish follows the V2 rule: the finite verb is always the second element in a main clause.
 That's straightforward until you put something other than the subject first — "I dag cykler jeg på arbejde" — or build a subordinate clause, where the verb moves after any adverb.
-The Building Sentences guide walks through this step by step.
+The Danish Word Order guide walks through this step by step.

 Do I need to memorise every noun's gender?